mphasize/sails-ember-blueprints/README.md

 You can use the `performSideload` switch at the beginning of each blueprint to set the behavior, but a better way would be to implement some kind of hook that determines whether to sideload or not based on the request.

+### Accessing the REST interface without Ember Data

+If you want to access the REST routes with your own client or a tool like [Postman](http://www.getpostman.com/) you may have to set the correct HTTP headers:

+    Accept: application/json
+    Content-Type: application/json

 # Changelog